 Witnesses do not always comply with subpoenas.
 As a result, the issuing party may need to enlist the court to force compliance.
-This section outlines the main issues for counsel to consider when seeking the court's assistance in forcing a reluctant witness to provide the sought-after evidence.
+This section of the Note outlines the main issues for counsel to consider when seeking the court's assistance in forcing a reluctant witness to provide the sought-after evidence.